nodiscc/distrib-dl/README.md

 * add support for ubuntu
 * add support for freebsd
 * add support for openbsd
-* add support for proxmox VE
+* add GPG/checksum verifications for proxmox
 * add support for pfsense
 * add support for windows 10
 * Integrate with https://github.com/thias/glim